Sphinx and the Cursed Mummy: Reception

 Sphinx was well received by much of the gaming community.
 IGN gave the game 8.5/10, calling it a "fun, challenging action-adventure serv[ing] up a semi-non-linear experience complete with huge worlds to explore, difficult and satisfying puzzles, entertaining weapon and item advancements".
 It was praised by critics for its unique characters and compelling storyline.
 The game's graphics were also highly praised for their quality.
 However, some criticism was directed at the lack of voice acting to coincide with the text-heavy dialogue.
 Commercially, the game performed poorly, with "sluggish sales [...] across all systems".

 The mobile release, which was not developed by Eurocom, received a more muted response, though still generally positive, with a 70.50% aggregate score on GameRankings.
-IGN's Levi Buchanan admired the game's graphics, but criticised the "freaky" isometric controls for not being "as user-friendly as they need to be", overall feeling the game was "a pretty good purchase for fans of the original console game or in the hunt for an adventure title."
+IGNs Levi Buchanan admired the game's graphics, but criticised the "freaky" isometric controls for not being "as user-friendly as they need to be", overall feeling the game was "a pretty good purchase for fans of the original console game or in the hunt for an adventure title."
 Reviewing the title for GameSpot, Carrie Gouskos enjoyed the game's adherence to the style of the console title, saying it did "a good job of maintaining the look and personality of the franchise", but called the controls "uncomfortable", the sound "not that interesting" and said the gameplay "doesn't have great longevity", overall finding it frustrating for anyone but players seeking "a simple little action game [or] particular fan[s] of the series".